If you have any questions about the software, please feel free to email us at [email protected] for inquiries.

 Credit Note or Debit Note

-You will need to create the negative invoice, and settle it through Customer deposit or supplier deposit account.
-So both the invoices and credit debit note will offset their settlement in Customer deposit or supplier deposit account.
+For a Credit Note, you will need to create the negative invoice, and settle it through the “2-3300 Sales Settlement” account.
+So both the invoices and credit debit note will offset their settlement in the “2-3300 Sales Settlement” account.
+Example:

 Foreign Exchange Currency Setup